-TITLE Improve access management and pedestrian access using backage roads in the Southwest Quadrant

-DISCUSSION/JUSTIFICATION:

-This proposal is provided to reduce congestion and improve safety on US 41 by providing improved access through a defined backage road system along the Alley way between Railroad Street and Cate Street in the Southwest Quadrant of the project corridor.
+TITLE Improve access management and pedestrian access using backage roads in the Southwest Quadrant DISCUSSION/JUST FICATION: defined backage ro the project corrido section for the new lanes.
+This would r improvements, alo the US 41 corridor ovided to reduce congestion and improve safety on US 41 by providing improved access through a lad system along the Alley way between Railroad Street and Cate Street in the Southwest Quadrant of r.
 This includes providing a five-foot sidewalk on the east side of the new backage road.
-The typical section for the new backage road would be a Five-foot sidewalk with a two-foot berm on either side, with two 11-foot lanes.
-This would require additional purchase of Right of Way for the construction of the new backage road.
-These improvements, along with any alternates that include a barrier median, will improve access for those properties along the US 41 corridor in the southwest quadrant.
+The typical v backage road would be a Five-foot sidewalk with a two-foot berm on either side, with two 11-foot equire additional purchase of Right of Way for the construction of the new backage road.
+These ng with any alternates that include a barrier median, will improve access for those properties along in the southwest quadrant.
+NTATION CONSIDERATIONS: Street.
+Also addition require additional Right of way acquisition to build the backage road from Rail Road Street to Cate conal right way may be required for the construction of sidewalks along Cate Street and Fawcett Street. istance is met with the reconstructed Railroad Bridge.

-SPECIAL IMPLEMENTATION CONSIDERATIONS:

-None apparent.